knpuniversity/symfony2-series/knpu/episode4/deployment.rst

 these on your server.

 And on that note, PHP typically gets faster from version to version.
-So staying on the latest version of PHP is good for more than just security and features.
+So staying on the latest version is good for more than just security and features.
+Thanks PHPeeps!

 Ok, that's it!
 Now google around for some deployment tools to automate this!